 Individuals with COVID-19 who were directed to care for themselves at home should remain on home isolation until they have been released by the local health department.
 Release criteria usually includes:

-- At least 10 days from the start of symptoms
+- At least 5 full days from the start of symptoms

 - At least 24 hours with no fever (without fever reducing medication)